 People with diabetes should eat snacks and meals on a schedule because a delay of as little as half an hour can lower blood sugar, which can have catastrophic results.
-Diabetics are especially prone to a condition known as hypoglycemia, a reaction caused by too much insulin in the bloodstream.
+Diabetes makes you especially prone to a condition known as hypoglycemia, a reaction caused by too much insulin in the bloodstream.

 If blood glucose drops too low, a person can become confused or even lose consciousness.
 In some cases, insulin shock can lead to coma.
-Although all diabetics suffer hypoglycemia at times, according to the American Diabetes Association, you should talk to your doctor about what your blood glucose levels should be.
+Although all people with diabetes experience hypoglycemia at times, according to the American Diabetes Association, you should talk to your doctor about what your blood glucose levels should be.

-According to the National Diabetes Information Clearinghouse, how well a diabetic can manage her disease depends not only on what she eats, but also on when she eats it.
+According to the National Diabetes Information Clearinghouse, how well a person with diabetes can manage their disease depends not only on what they eat, but also on when they eat it.
 Eating more often can help keep blood glucose levels steady.
 Planning three regular meals with snacks in between can prevent blood sugar from fluctuating.
 You should not go more than four hours without eating a meal or snack.
 This keeps your body fueled throughout the day.